MagicMirrorOrg/MagicMirror/modules/README.md

 ####`getStyles()`
 **Should return: Array**

-The getStyles method is called to request any additional scripts that need to be loaded.
-This method should therefor return an array with strings.
+The getStyles method is called to request any additional stylesheets that need to be loaded.
+This method should therefore return an array with strings.
 If you want to return a full path to a file in the module folder, use the `this.file('filename.css')` method.
 In all cases the loader will only load a file once.
 It even checks if the file is available in the default vendor folder.

 **Example:**
 ````javascript